 The legal consequences of these developments largely remain to be worked out, as technology has advanced much more rapidly than the law.
 Courts have begun to confront the implications of new technology, as police and prosecutors increasingly rely on such tools to guide their investigations and make their cases.
 American mobile phone service providers reported that, in 2011 alone, they responded to over 1.3 million requests from law enforcement for mobile phone data, including text messages, location data, and subscriber information.
 From 2005 to 2010 British public authorities made 2.7 million requests for communications data to private service providers.
 How should the law adapt to the new reality of this digital age?

 David D. Cole, Preserving Privacy in a Digital Age: Lessons of Comparative Constitutionalism, in SURVEILLANCE, COUNTER-TERRORISM AND COMPARATIVE CONSTITUTIONALISM (Fergal Davis, Nicola McGarrity & George Williams, eds., New York: Routledge 2013)

 Scholarly Commons Citation

 Cole, David, "Preserving Privacy in a Digital Age: Lessons of Comparative Constitutionalism" (2013).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1310.
+1310.